More coffee? Lovely. Let's put that agenda together. Starting with Apologies.

 This is the time to be thinking straight.
 Forget the past, it's gone.
 The one problem you have to deal with now is that horrible negativity everyone's got so familiar with.
 You - and they - have to agree on a plan of action to turn this situation around and put Positivity into the best-practice mode it loves so much.

-The plant manager hosting the Corus project (mentioned elsewhere; the one that broke records with 1,000 Days No Lost Time Injuries immediately following course completion) was very much on board with his staff, treated them as equals and was able to gain from the programme so much that he sustained continuous improvements for the next four years before retiring in 2008.
+Ged, the plant manager hosting the Corus project (the one that broke records with 1,000 Days No Lost Time Injuries immediately following course completion) was on board with his staff, treated them as equals and was able to gain from the programme so much that he sustained continuous improvements for the next four years before retiring in 2008.
 Prior to the programme, his best efforts had come to nothing because his team of 30+ steelworkers could see no personal benefit in changing anything.
-Everyone, Ged included, had to do some re-assessing - and I made sure they had fun with the process.
+Everyone, Ged included, had to do some re-assessing - and I made sure they had fun with that critical process.

 Item 2, then: The Mission.
-Once you've reviewed the situation - even if only in your head - you can look at the mission with more clarity.
-No good saying, "We assure all our customers of brilliant service," if the people talking to those customers are grumpy as luck [would have it, just when you need them to be shining the best light your company has to offer].
 Look at your Mission from your own viewpoint.
 Your own Mission.
 What is it that you want to achieve from where you are at this point in time?
 A Mission is a How to Get There, it's a Pledge to Self of what you are going to do to make sure everyone succeeds in getting to where they want to be.
 Customers included.

 Item 3: The Prototype.
 This is where we start to build from the materials gathered so far.
 According to the nature of your working environment, your plan of action has to be built around the factors in place at the time.
 When someone designs a car, they design it for the highway.
-Happy roadusers are at the heart of the Mission.
-Their spanking new vehicle might look great when it comes out of the prototype bay, but if it's built to run on rivers it's not going to be much good to people wanting to drive into town.
+Their spanking new vehicle might look great when it comes out of the prototype bay, but if it's built to run on rivers it's not going to help people wanting to drive into town.
 So we need to study the components at hand to carefully craft from what's in your heart.